 - Contact information

-After reviewing your query letter, if we are interested in reading more, we will contact you and request a proposal package.
+If after reviewing your query letter and first ten pages of your manuscript we are interested in reading more, we will contact you and request a proposal package.
 Please do not send the full manuscript at this stage.

 When submitting a proposal package, please include the following: